 No, not a child.
 There was no way.
 It was too small to be a child.
-Yet, there it was, upon her grandparent’s countertop, cornered against the backsplash and a large box of funeral decorations.
+Yet, there it was, upon her grandparent’s countertop, cornered against the backsplash and a large box of funeral keepsakes.
 In the light of the lusphere, Adi could see the child’s long matted hair that clung to the head like a rag, a thick puffy shirt and baggy shorts made from mysterious materials, and a rucksack held together with a single small button that to which the child desperately clung.
 Whether it was a young boy or girl, Adi could not tell.
 It could not have stood taller than Adi’s thumb.

 Not one more step from the countertop, and the child stammered in a light but hollow voice:

 “S-Stop!
 Go away!”

 The child’s voice cracked from the stress.
 Adi paused and stretched her hand towards the lusphere.

 “Lus’varom,” Adi whispered, and the lusphere obeyed her at last, returning to its place over her shoulder and blushing from violet to a pleasant orange-yellow flicker.
 “I’ll not hurt you.
 Please don’t be afraid.”

 This did not stop the child from crying.
 Tears were running down its cheeks, which Adi could now see very plainly.